kasperrt/wiretyped/README.md

 ## Imports

-- Root: `import { RequestClient,  ...errors } from 'wiretyped'`
+- Single entrypoint: `import { RequestClient, ...errors } from 'wiretyped'`
-- Subpath: `import { RequestClient } from 'wiretyped/core'`
+- For Deno/JSR: use only the root (`import { RequestClient } from "jsr:@kasperrt/wiretyped"`); subpaths are npm-only and no longer exported.
-- Errors-only: `import { HTTPError, unwrapErrorType, ... } from 'wiretyped/error'`

 ## Client options